sebcej/api-conf/README.md

 * `parseResponseData` - When data is returned we can parse it in order to return it in different format
 * `onError` - Called when an exception is throwed during api call.

+All the callbacks does have the informations about the data and configs that are available at that moment

 ### Api call usage

 After route declaration we can finally perform all our API calls directly, without thinking about urls and request/data parsing.
 The library will pass the data to url if is a function or to data if is not a GET